2003 Arizona Wildcats football team: vs Oregon

-Purdue
+at No. 25 Purdue

 Arizona went on the road for the first time in the season by traveling to Purdue.
 It was the very first meeting between the two teams.
 The Boilermakers would be too much for the Wildcats in yet another blowout loss for Arizona.
 It was the third straight game that Arizona gave up over 40 points to its opponents.

 Mackovic, still frustrated after yet another blowout loss, would have another postgame meltdown in the locker room, as he would toss footballs against lockers that nearly hit players as well as yelling obscenities and insulting them.
 He also threw a Gatorade cooler, a trash can, and a chair against the wall.
 The players would report the incidents to the university as well as their families who then became angered with Mackovic.
 The Pac-10 would later reprimand him for his actions and he apologized to the players, the university, and fans.
-The issues surrounding Mackovic and the team’s losses would become speculation that the Wildcats would soon make a coaching change.
+The issues surrounding Mackovic and the team's losses would become speculation that the Wildcats would soon make a coaching change.

-TCU
+vs No. 19 TCU

 Arizona went back home and faced TCU in a rematch of the teams’ meeting from 1999 (when Arizona came back to win that game).
 Both teams would rely on defense which led to a low scoring game.
-The Wildcats led 10-7 in the fourth quarter before the Horned Frogs forced overtime with a field goal.
+The Wildcats led 10–7 in the fourth quarter before the Horned Frogs forced overtime with a field goal.
 In the first overtime period, Arizona would commit a turnover with an interception which gave the Frogs a chance at the win.
 TCU would convert on a field goal to win it 13-10 and handed the Wildcats yet another loss as fans chanted “Fire Mackovic” one last time.
 Both teams have not met since.

 Mackovic’s firing

-The day after Arizona’s loss to TCU, Mackovic was fired as coach and that Hankwitz, the team’s defensive coordinator, would take over as interim coach for the remainder of the season.
+The day after Arizona's loss to TCU, Mackovic was fired as coach and that Hankwitz, the team's defensive coordinator, would take over as interim coach for the remainder of the season.
 Mackovic finished his Arizona tenure with a 10–18 record, and was 3–14 against Pac-10 foes.

-In a press conference, Arizona announced that Mackovic’s dismissal was due to the following reasons:
+In a press conference, Arizona announced that Mackovic's dismissal was due to the following reasons: